AppleHolic/FastSpeech2/README.md

 1. VCTK
    - Visit and download dataset from [https://datashare.is.ed.ac.uk/handle/10283/2651](https://datashare.is.ed.ac.uk/handle/10283/2651)
    - Move to "./data" and extract compressed file.
-     - If you wanna save in another directory, you must change the path of configuration files.
+     - If you wanna save dataset to another directory, you must change the path of configuration files.
 2. LibriTTS
    - To be updated

 - Install MFA
-1. Ubuntu 18.04 or upper (16.04 is failed to run MFA caused by an issue compiled environment.)
-2. Visit and follow that method that described in [MFA installation website](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html).
+  - Visit and follow that method that described in [MFA installation website](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html).
   - Additional installation
      - mfa thirdparty download
      - mfa download acoustic english